 Tri-Dimensional Organizational Commitment Theory

 It is recognized that there is a limited number of well-developed theories, including the focal Tri-Dimensional Organizational Commitment Theory proposed and developed by Meyer and Herscovitch in 2001.
-Thus Meyer and Allens (1997) prominently introduced tri-dimensional theory to explain the organizational commitments such as affective commitment, continuance commitment and finally normative commitment.
-These dimensions explains how the organizational commitment can be developed and what this means for the behaviour of the employees.
+Thus, Meyer and Allens (1997) prominently introduced tri-dimensional theory to explain the organizational commitments such as affective commitment, continuance commitment and finally normative commitment.
+These dimensions explain how the organizational commitment can be developed and what this means for the behaviour of the employees.
 This theory of commitment has been used by researchers in the following ways to predict; important employee outcomes such as turnover and citizenship behaviours, job performance, absenteeism and tardiness (Meyer et al., 2002).
 Empirical research done in organization using Tri-Dimensional Organizational Commitment Theory supports that affective and normative commitment positively correlates and continuance commitment is inversely linked with positive organizational phenomena like performance and organizational citizenship behavior (Hackett et al., 1994; Shore and Wayne, 1993).
 Other research also indicates that affective commitment to work, job and career was positively related to continuance and normative commitment (Cohen, 1996).
 Ayeni and Phopoola (2007) postulated that Continuance commitment costs that involves the concerns of how she can leave the organization and normative commitment involves perceived obligation to stay in the organization is relevant to the continuing participation of the individual in the organization.
 According to Kim (2005) the level of commitment in SMEs depends with the employees’ attitude, identification and involvement towards SMEs.
 Likewise, Romzek (1990) discovered that, employee commitment is rooted in affective attachment to work organization.

 3.3 EMPIRICAL REVIEW ON REMOTE WORK AND WORK